-The entire territory of Los Oscos is included within the Eo River Biosphere Reserve, Oscos and Terras de Burón.
-The 158.883 hectares declared a Biosphere Reserve have a high environmental value characterized by the variety of landscape units that make up the territory, which can be integrated into the different protection sectors.
+The entire territory of Los Oscos is included in the Eo River, Oscos and Terras de Burón Biosphere Reserve.
+The 158.883 hectares declared a Biosphere Reserve have a high environmental value characterized by the variety of landscape units that make up the territory, integrable within the different sectors of protection.

 Reserve of the Ponga